1983 24 Hours of Le Mans: Practice and Qualifying

 The effort that many teams had done on their cars in the close-season was reflected in the better lap-times.
 The Nimrod, losing 60 kg weight was 10 seconds faster than its time from 1982.
 This made it the highest-placed non-turbo on the grid, in 15th (3:35.8).
 It was readily apparent the normally-aspirated cars could not compete against the turbo Porsches and Lancias.
 They would effectively have to run at qualifying pace just to match the turbos' race-pace.

-However, the Rondeaux were unexpectedly slow.
+However, the Rondeau were unexpectedly slow.
 Sardou had done computer modelling that the cars could reach 355 kp/h (220 mph) but the best car could only get to 320 kp/h (200 mph).
 In fact the big air tunnels were too effective, pulling the car to the road and bottoming out.
 Stiffer suspension just created a bouncing "porpoising" effect making the cars exhausting to drive.
 Pescarolo put in the best time, but was only 17th quickest (3:36.1), twenty seconds behind Ickx.
 The Cooke Lola was able to match its grid time from last year, but this time is put it ten places down on the grid (27th), such was the advance in lap times.

 In the C Junior class, the Jolly Club Alba confirmed its place as favourite for the class win with the fastest time (3:42.8) in class putting it 26th, in the middle of the grid.
 It was over 20 seconds faster than the rest of the class, led by the two Mazdas, the best of which was 41st, with a 4:05.9.
 A casualty of qualifying was the Harrier – on Wednesday they had suspension problems, and the next day blew its only engine.
 The Group B class filled out the end of the grid, with the BMW three seconds faster (4:10.4) than the Porsches.